The Quick Answer

 Your Experience Could Be Different

 While our experience and most of the accounts we’ve read on Reddit and Trustpilot were positive, Eneba’s record is far from spotless.
-A common complaint we saw was about purchasing an invalid key without any response from support.
+A common complaint we saw was about purchasing invalid digital keys without any response from support.

 When asked to comment on the customer service complaints, the Eneba representative gave a passable explanation.
 The COVID-19 stay-at-home orders around the world exploded their company’s sales by 60% nearly overnight and they’ve continued to grow from there.
 While great for their revenue, their support staff wasn’t equipped to handle it.
 They are still expanding their customer service team to handle the increased volume of orders.

-After reading through enough negative review interactions and seeing how they played out, it seems Eneba does eventually make things right with their customers.
+After reading through enough negative comments and seeing how they played out, it seems Eneba does eventually make things right with their customers.
 And if they take too long, we’re sure a PayPal dispute would get you your money back.

-But the bottom line is, if you are unlucky enough to purchase a bad key from them, you risk wasting your time waiting for their support team or PayPal to resolve your problem.
+But the bottom line is, if you are unlucky enough to purchase a bad game key from them, you risk wasting your time waiting for their support team or PayPal to resolve your problem.
+You’re essentially trading the small chance of a bad experience for Eneba’s affordable prices.

 Is Buying from Eneba Ethical?